-The voestalpine Group has taken comprehensive proactive measures to deal with risks from natural disasters such as floods or low water levels, heavy snowfall, droughts as well as strong wind or fluctuations in temperatures.
-This includes regular run-throughs as well as inspections and risk surveys that are conducted jointly with insurance companies.
-At some facilities, especially those located along coasts (e.g., Texas, USA) or rivers (e.g., Linz, Austria), changing water levels also pose risks. voestalpine monitors these and other physical risks on a regular basis and verifies whether the existent emergency plans and structural measures such as fire alarms, sprinklers, and flood control measures continue to provide adequate protection.
+The voestalpine Group has taken comprehensive proactive measures to deal with risks from natural disasters such as floods or low water levels, heavy snowfall, droughts, storms and strong wind, or fluctuations in temperatures.
+This includes regular run-throughs as well as inspections and risk surveys that are conducted with insurance companies.
+At some facilities—especially those located along coasts or rivers—changing water levels also pose risks.voestalpine monitors these and other physical risks on a regular basis and verifies whether the existent emergency plans and structural measures such as fire alarms, sprinklers, and flood control mechanisms continue to provide adequate protection.

 Other Material Sustainability Risks

-Risks from areas such as personnel issues, respect for human rights, and the fight against corruption are taken into account at all levels.
+Risks (including their effects) from areas such as personnel issues, respect for human rights, and the fight against corruption are taken into account at all levels.
 For details, see the respective sections of the present CR Report.